Hack The System: 6 Tips to Help Kids Beat Their High Score at Topgolf

 We’re not playing cricket here guys!
 Most kids want to smash the ball as far as possible but many stunt their own full power, due to swinging like a batsman at the crease.

-One of my students; it’s never too young to
+One of my students; it’s never too young to start learning

 By this, I mean that many juniors swing the club up only as far as their waist, which results in scooping the ball forwards, rather than hitting through it cleanly.
 Encourage your mini Tiger to take their backswing up to at least the shoulder and they’ll be hitting further (and thus scoring more points) in no time.